 For starters, while you may be moving in, you may still be subject to capital gains taxes from your current principal home.
 It’s advised to review on which property you will pay more capital gains taxes.

-Secondly, if you do meet the requirements, financially, you will need to pay for maintenance costs, and property taxes, and if there’s a still mortgage on the house which hasn’t been paid by the trust, you will inherit that as well.
+Secondly, if you do meet the requirements financially, you will need to pay for maintenance costs and property taxes, and if there’s still a mortgage on the house which hasn’t been paid by the trust, you will inherit that as well.

-While moving in may seem like an easy option, there are still some challenges that may present themselves now and again, thus it’s advised to review all your possible options and decide on one that’s the most affordable and suitable for you.
+While moving in may seem like an easy option, there are still some challenges that may present themselves now and again.
+Thus it’s advised to review all your possible options and decide on one that’s the most affordable and suitable for you.

 Donating any property is a major contribution to the selected organization or nonprofit of your choice.
-There are some complications however when it comes to donating a property.
+There are some complications, however when it comes to donating a property.